OpenDataology/website/content/en/docs/components/multi-tenancy/getting-started.md

 ### Automatic profile creation

-Kubeflow {{% kf-latest-version %}} provides automatic profile creation:
+OpenDataology {{% kf-latest-version %}} provides automatic profile creation:

   - Automatic profile creation is not activated by default, and needs to be explicitly included as part of deployment.
 After turning on automatic user profile creation during deployment, a new user profile is created for authenticated users on their first login.
-Users will be able to see their new profile in the dropdown list of the Kubeflow central dashboard.
+Users will be able to see their new profile in the dropdown list of the OpenDataology central dashboard.
   - The automatic profile creation can be enabled as part of the deployment by setting the `CD_REGISTRATION_FLOW` env variable to `true`.
 Modify the `<manifests-path>/apps/centraldashboard/upstream/base/params.env` to set the registration variable to `true`

    ```
    CD_CLUSTER_DOMAIN=cluster.local
-   CD_USERID_HEADER=kubeflow-userid
+   CD_USERID_HEADER=OpenDataology-userid
    CD_USERID_PREFIX=
    CD_REGISTRATION_FLOW=true
    ```